Xsea/Travelagent/README.md

 which is enough for the workshop: Create OpenAi API account: https://platform.openai.com/ (Sign Up button is on the top right)

 After creating the account, you need to set the API Key as an ENV variable on your computer.
-    You can create a new account under "Your Profile" -> "API Keys".
+    You can create a new API Key under "Your Profile" -> "API Keys".
 Then export the key the following way:

 #### Mac/Linux:
 ```bash